Marine Alliance for Science and Technology for Scotland

 Kevin Scott (St Abbs Marine Station)

-Michael Montague (SEPA/Scottish Environmental Protection Agency)
+Michael Montague (SEPA/Scottish Environment Protection Agency)

 Man with short hair smiles into the camera